What Are the Best Medicare Plans for Cancer Patients?

 -

-- However, your Medigap application will usually be denied if you have cancer and apply for a plan without the protections of Medigap guaranteed issues.
+- However, your Medigap application will usually be denied if you have cancer and apply for a plan outside of a "guaranteed issue right" period.
 In this situation, enroll in a Medicare Advantage plan with good coverage for cancer during the fall open enrollment period.

 Best Medicare Part D prescription plan for cancer: Wellcare

-Wellcare has the best Medicare Part D drug plans for cancer patients because of its cheap rates for low-deductible plans.
+Wellcare has the best Medicare Part D drug plans for cancer patients because of its cheap rates and good customer service.

 Wellcare Medicare Part D plans are the best overall choice for affordable prescription coverage when you need many expensive drugs.

 All Part D plans must cover drugs in each category of medicine.
-But the company you choose will determine the exact list of drugs that are covered.
+But the company and plan you choose will determine the exact list of drugs that are covered.

-If a prescription you need is not covered by your plan, you can request an exemption to get it covered.
+If a prescription you need is not covered by your plan, you can ask for an exemption to get it covered.
 This process can require more paperwork, but it's a useful way to make sure your cancer drugs are cheap and easy to get.

 Comparing Medicare Part D plans for cancer patients